CMB delensing with deep learning: Abstract

 \section{Abstract}

-The cosmic microwave background (CMB) stands as a pivotal source for studying weak gravitational lensing.
+The CMB stands as a pivotal source for studying weak gravitational lensing.
 While the lensed CMB aids in constraining cosmological parameters, it simultaneously smooths the original CMB's features.
 The angular power spectrum of the unlensed CMB showcases sharper acoustic peaks and more pronounced damping tails, enhancing the precision of inferring cosmological parameters that influence these aspects.
-Although delensing diminishes the $B$-mode power spectrum, it facilitates the pursuit of primordial gravitational waves and enables a lower variance reconstruction of lensing and additional sources of secondary CMB anisotropies.
-In this work, we explore the potential of deep learning techniques, specifically the U-Net++ algorithm, to play a pivotal role in CMB delensing.
-We analyze three fields, namely $T$, $Q$, and $U$ sky maps, present the angular power spectra of the CMB delensed $TT$, $EE$, $BB$, and $TE$, and compare them with the unlensed CMB angular power spectra.
-Our findings reveal that the angular power spectrum of the lensed CMB, processed by U-Net++, closely aligns with that of the unlensed CMB.
-Thus, U-Net++ based CMB delensing proves to be effective in mitigating the impacts of weak gravitational lensing, paving the way for enhancing the CMB delensing power spectrum in forthcoming CMB experiments.
-The code utilized for this analysis is available on \href{https://github.com/understars0516/cmb_delensing}{GitHub}.
+Although delensing diminishes the {\rm B}-mode power spectrum, it facilitates the pursuit of primordial gravitational waves and enables a lower variance reconstruction of lensing and additional sources of secondary CMB anisotropies.
+We employed the UNet++ algorithm to perform operations and analysis on CMB delensing, presenting the angular power spectra of {\rm TT}, {\rm EE}, and {\rm BB} after CMB delensing, and compared them with those obtained using the QE delensing algorithm.
+The lensing CMB sky map and full-sky angular power spectrum processed by the UNet++ algorithm are very close to those of the CMB without lensing effects, and the error is more than 10 times smaller than that given by the QE algorithm.
+The code utilized for this analysis is publicly available.